zgerem/Seminar/README.md

 ### Datasets
 In the paper, two different synthetic datasets are used as source domain data in two scenarios.
 GTA5[3] has 24,966 annotated images with spatial resolution 1914×1052 originally, which are resized to 1280×720 and randomly cropped to 1024×512 in training process.
 The second synthetic dataset is SYNTHIA[4], its SYNTHIA-RAND-CITYSCAPES subset is used in the paper which consists of 9,400 annotated images with size 1280×760.
 The images are randomly cropped to 1024×512 for training.
 As real-world dataset, CityScapes[2] is chosen.
-2,975 images from this dataset is used as target domain data and 500 validation images are used for testing.
+2,975 images from this dataset are used as target domain data and 500 validation images are used for testing.
 These images are resized to 1024×512.